WHEN WE COME TO OUR SENSES

 The more we deprived ourselves of the presence of God, our spirit and our soul becomes dry.

-Even we work things out; the material needs, people that surround us is not enough to fill the vacuum that was left empty because it longs for the presence of our loving Father.
+Even we work things out; the material needs and people that surround us are not enough to fill the vacuum that was left empty because it longs for the presence of our loving Father.

 Choose our God and we choose the better part.